mdazfar2/Ezyshop/README.md

 <!-- --------------------------------------------------------------------------------------------------------------------------------------------------------- -->

+## Building with Gitpod | Codespaces 💣

+Want to avoid the complexities of setting up a local environment or just need to make quick edits?
+Consider using [Gitpod.io](https://gitpod.io/#https://github.com/mdazfar2/Ezyshop) or [Codespaces](https://codespaces.new/mdazfar2/Ezyshop).
+They streamline the process by automatically installing required dependencies, making it effortless to contribute in just one click!:)

 <h2>Code Of Conduct📑</h2>

 This project and everyone participating in it is governed by the [Code of Conduct](https://github.com/mdazfar2/Ezyshop/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.